ChrisHodgkinson/minesweeper/README.md

 https://marketplace.coronalabs.com/corona-plugins/mouse-hover
 This is for a purely cosmetic effect and is not essential for the game to work.

-I also used the Conthrax-SB font as it's one that I relly like, but you'll have to download that yourself or use something different. https://www.dafont.com/conthrax.font
+I also used the Conthrax-SB font as it's one that I really like, but you'll have to download that yourself or use something different. https://www.dafont.com/conthrax.font

 So here it is.
 Feel free to have a play around with it, change it, learn from it etc.